 The state of the art Chilson Senior Center shares the 67,000 square foot recreation facility located in the city's Civic Center, which has a swimming pool, a steam room, two gyms and racquetball courts.
 In the seniors-only area, the more mature demographic enjoys billiards and other activities.
 A full program of senior events is offered, including potlucks, afternoon teas, exercise classes, nutrition classes, blood pressure checks, foot care clinics, adult wellness clinics, therapeutic massages, spa treatments, pedicures, manicures, Medicare assistance and day trips.

 While this appealing city is not actually in the mountains, its elevation is 5,013 feet above sea level.
-Winters can get cold, with temperatures ranging from the teens to the 40s.
+Winters are often chilly, with temperatures ranging from the teens to the 40s.
 Summer temperatures are usually in the 80s and 90s.
 On average, area receives 30 inches of snow and 15 inches of rain per year.
-Humidity is practically non-existent, and the sun shines 235 days of the year.
-The air quality is below the national average.
+Humidity is practically non-existent.
+Bright blue skies are standard.

 Recommended as a Retirement Spot?
 Yes | Is Colorado Tax-Friendly at Retirement?
 Yes

 A low crime rate, low humidity, abundant outdoor recreation, strong senior services, very good medical facilities and a generally high quality of life make Loveland a great place to retire.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.